Snorri Alumni Internship

 The Emigration Center is a place dedicated to commemorating Icelandic emigrants to North America and to promoting connections between their descendants and the people of Iceland.
 It is located in the picturesque village of Hofsós on the shores of Skagafjörður in North Iceland where every Snorri participant has spent at least two days as part of their Snorri experience.

-If you are interested, send the application form below to Ásta Sól at the Snorri Program at astasol(at)snorri.is on or before Monday, February 19, 2018.
-Pre-selected interns will be invited to a Skype or Hangout interview on February 22nd or 23rd and selected interns will be informed no later than February 29.
+If you are interested, send the application form below to Ásta Sól at the Snorri Program at astasol(at)snorri.is on or before November 20, 2018.
+Pre-selected interns will be invited to a Skype or Hangout interview on February 22nd or 23rd and selected interns will be informed around mid-December.
 In your application, please tell us what you bring to the internship, what you hope to get out of this experience and confirm that you would be available at the dates scheduled for the program.

 - Airfare to Iceland will be generously donated by Icelandair.

 - Domestic travel cost will be covered by INL-Iceland (i.e. to and from airport and to and from Hofsós).

 - Accommodations and food during the welcome and farewell stays in Reykjavík (from 2-7 days each time) will be provided by INL host families.
 Estimated arrival in Iceland would be between June 7-15, 2019.

 - Accommodations in Hofsós will be graciously provided by the Director of the Icelandic Emigration Center in an apartment that may be shared by the two volunteers who will need to cover their own food and other personal expenses.
 If so desired and possible, part of the housing arrangement may be with a local host family for all or part of the period.